HaashimB/currency-fair-frontend/README.md

 ##### Spacing/Alignment

-I had a lot of issues when trying to align the different sections, text, buttons, etc. How I got around this was utilising the flex display to its full capacity and creating outer divs for more control over the precise location of different segments.
+I had a lot of issues when trying to align the different sections, text, buttons, etc. How I got around this was utilising the flex display to its full capacity and creating outer divs for more control over the precise location.
+ This consisted of a lot of trial and error.